PierreBx/ariane-xml/tests/README.md

-# ExpoCLI Test Suite
+# Ariane-XML Test Suite

-Comprehensive test suite for the ExpoCLI XML Query CLI application.
+Comprehensive test suite for the Ariane-XML XML Query CLI application.

 ## Overview

-This test suite provides systematic testing of all ExpoCLI features, from basic to complex functionality.
+This test suite provides systematic testing of all Ariane-XML features, from basic to complex functionality.
 Tests are organized by feature category and provide clear pass/fail indicators with detailed logging.

 ## Directory Structure